ernest-bruce/human-internet/free_humanity/free_humanity.md

 changing primary·care facilities and healthcare providers is easy for Mirai
 · all sie does is go the new facility and give it access to eir digital medical·records
-· the medical professionals in the new facility now have access to eir entire medical·history, sie does not have to fill the annoying forms people used to do before *the change*
+· the medical professionals in the new facility now have access to eir entire medical·history, sie does not have to fill the annoying forms people used to do before
-· sie shudders when sie reads the horror stories about hackers stealing personal·information years ago
+· sie shudders when sie reads the horror stories about hackers stealing personal·information
 · “i am glad people rebelled and fought to make things better,” Mirai thinks to eirself
 &nbsp;
 &nbsp;

 ***human interactions are simple and satisfying with smart·software***

-at the clinic, Mirai meets a nice woman, eir name is Robin
+at the clinic, Mirai meets, Robin
 · Mirai tells Robin that sie is a new arrival
 · Robin welcomes Mirai to the city
-· the two women have a nice conversation about biochemistry and become fast friends
+· the two have a nice conversation about biochemistry and become fast friends
 · when eir name is called, Robin takes out eir handset and calls up eir connection·assistant
 · Mirai does the same
 · then their handsets present invitations to each of them to connect with one another